mozilla-iam/cis/well-known-endpoint/README.md

 - `tpl` contains the original templates for the files, CHANGE THESE!
 - `s3` is where the templates are copied after changing their values depending on the environment, DO NOT CHANGE THESE!
+- `profile.schema` comes from CIS's `cis_profile` module, if you change it, change it in the module then copy it back here.

 # Signed files